 Modern systems such as ERPs don’t have this problem because they offer functionality for all operations of an organization as a single package, and data generated is stored in a single place.

 Legacy systems often are no longer supported by the manufacturer for technical issues because their sale has come to a halt.
 This means if you encounter any problem or have any questions while using the system, it’s unlikely that you can get help for troubleshooting from the vendor.
 Third-party service providers might offer support at a cost, but as a certain technology ages and becomes outdated, technical support for it tends to disappear.

 Many governments have come to enforce new regulations on data protection, such as the GDPR, in their countries, and businesses need to follow these laws if they’re going to operate in these territories.
 This leads many businesses to need for upgrading their legacy system because their old technology doesn’t suffice to technically obey these new regulations.
 If your home country enacts such a law, or you want to expand your business to a territory with such a law, legacy systems will become your roadblock.

 Replacing the legacy system with a new one

 This strategy is building a new system from scratch.
-It’s more expensive than the other approaches addressed next, and used only when there’s nothing or almost nothing to retain in the old system.
+It’s more expensive than the other approaches addressed next and used only when there’s nothing or almost nothing to retain in the old system.

-You should replace your legacy system with a new more advanced one if an IT audit reveals things like your current system is built on ancient code that is filled with errors, or the security and performance are problematic, or the current service architecture no longer fulfills your needs.
-In these circumstances, it doesn’t make technical sense to fix the existing code piece by piece, because doing so will take a lot more time and much more expensive than just building a new system from scratch.
+You should replace your legacy system with a new more advanced one if an IT audit reveals things like your current system are built on ancient code that is filled with errors, or the security and performance are problematic, or the current service architecture no longer fulfills your needs.
+In these circumstances, it doesn’t make technical sense to fix the existing code piece by piece, because doing so will take a lot more time and be much more expensive than just building a new system from scratch.